 A grant deed provides two guarantees.
 One is that the seller (grantor) states that the property has not been sold to anyone else.
 The other is that the grantor warrants (promises) that the property title has no encumbrances other than those already revealed to the buyer (grantee).
 Typical information in the grant deed includes a granting clause, which transfers the title from the grantor to the grantee, the names of the grantor and the grantee, and details of the property being transferred.

-warranty deed form
+mortgage deed form

 deed form sample